Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 from the Arctic Ocean and till the Black Sea.

-The combined regiments of the Fronts are lined up in the same order on the Red Square.
+The combined regiments of the Fronts are lined up

-The commander of the Front, Marshal of the Soviet Union Meretskov.
+Commander of the Front, Marshal of the Soviet Union Meretskov.

 Marshal of the Soviet Union Govorov is commanding the Leningrad Front.

-The warriors of the First Baltic Front.
+The warriors of the 1st Baltic Front.

-The Commander of the 1st Baltic Front is Army General Bagramjan.
+Commander of the 1st Baltic Front is Army General Bagramjan.

-The Third Belorussian Front.
+The 3rd Belorussian Front.

-The glorious banners of the Second Belorussian Front.
+The glorious banners of the 2nd Belorussian Front.

-The heroes of the First Belorussian Front.
+The heroes of the 1st Belorussian Front.

 The representatives of the Polish battle units.

-They fought together with the Red Army for the liberty and independence of the democratic Poland.
+for independence and freedom of the democratic Poland.

 The whole world knows the name of this pilot.